-The proposed project seeks approval to relocate required accessory parking and to reduce the required amount of accessory parking.
-Such relief is allowed by the Zoning Ordinance in Sections 6.22.2 and 6.35.1, respectively, and Section 10.45 of the Zoning Ordinance which allows the Planning Board to grant special permits otherwise within the purview of the Board of Zoning Appeal for projects that are also subject to Planning Board review.
+The proposed project seeks approval to reduce the required amount of on-site parking.
+Such relief is allowed by the Zoning Ordinance in Section 6.35.1 and Section 10.45 of the Zoning Ordinance which allows the Planning Board to grant special permits otherwise within the purview of the Board of Zoning Appeal for projects that are also subject to Planning Board review.

 The broader intent of the relief sought is to permit a pooled parking arrangement among three residential sites in close proximity along Third Street.
-Therefore, the Findings made by the Board in relation to these special permits are also made with consideration of, and reference to, the special permits being sought for parking at 303 Third Street (PB #189) and 249 Third Street (PB #301), which are filed as separate Special Permit Decisions.
+Therefore, the Findings made by the Board in relation to these special permits are also made with consideration of, and reference to, the special permits being sought for parking at 195 Binney Street (PB #118) and 249 Third Street (PB #301), which are filed as separate Special Permit Decisions.